benmvp/slides/2016/confoo/flexbox.md

 NOTES:

-The main idea behind flexbox is to give the container the ability to alter its items' dimensions to best fill the available space in responsive design.
+- The main idea behind flexbox is to give the container the ability to alter its items' dimensions to best fill the available space in responsive design.
 A flex container expands items to fill available free space, or shrinks them to prevent overflow.
+- Sounds like exactly what we want

 /////